Baptism and Godparent Requirements

 The Archdiocese of Omaha requires at least six months of preparation time prior to your wedding date.
-To begin marriage preparation and to set a wedding date, contact Fr.
-Cook or Fr.
-Ofalsa for instructions in English or Spanish.
+To begin marriage preparation and to set a wedding date, please contact the parish office for instructions in English or Spanish.

 Adult Catechesis, R.C.I.A.

-Those over the age of seven who desire to become Catholic and/or receive the sacraments of Baptism, Confirmation or Communion should contact Sr. Clara Acosta for instruction in Spanish, or Fr.
-Ofalsa for classes in English.
+Those over the age of seven who desire to become Catholic and/or receive the sacraments of Baptism, Confirmation or Communion should contact the parish office for classes in Spanish or English.
 All are welcome to attend.